Roundups

 Can breastfeeding moms drink protein shakes?

 Yes!
-Protein shakes are a great option for a quick, healthy snack, as well as a simple, convenient way to boost daily protein intake.
+Protein shakes are a good option for a quick, healthy snack, as well as a simple, convenient way to boost daily protein intake.
 However, it is not recommended that protein drinks become a meal replacement in a regular diet.

 Do protein shakes help with postpartum weight loss?